meangrape/fdb-wiki/Testing-a-FoundationDB-Application.md

     debug_cardinality(db, b'mySet')
 ```

-# Exercise the retry loop
+# Exercising the retry loop

+A possible bug in the implementation of `add_item` is to increment the count even if the key is already present, but currently our test will not catch this bug.

-We can use [client side buggify](https://apple.github.io/foundationdb/client-testing.html) to increase our test coverage with a simple change to our test fixture.
+We can use [client buggify](https://apple.github.io/foundationdb/client-testing.html) to increase our test coverage with a simple change to our test fixture.

 ```
 @pytest.fixture(scope='function')